Frequently Asked Questions

 Good question.
 We try to keep assembly to an absolute minimum.
 For example, our typical chair comes in three pieces... left arm section, right arm section, and the seat/backrest.
 There are 2-4 bolts to attach the arm sections to the seat/backrest.
 Some sets require you to attached the feet with 3 bolts.
 That's it.
 You should know that every set we manufacture has been assembled in the factory before being disassembled and cartoned for shipment.
 The last thing we want is you to struggle with poorly engineered assembly when you're ever so close to sitting back and enjoying your new outdoor furniture!
 Borrow a friend, and allow an hour or so to unbox and assemble.

 - Can I get Leisure Made furniture in different colors or configurations?

 Nope.
 What you see is what you get!
-We currently offer 4 fabric colors.
+We offer multiple fabric options.
 The wicker and metal finishes come in one option only.
 We do not sell our product in individual pieces.
 Just the configurations you see in the photos.

 - Is Leisure Made outdoor furniture weatherproof?

 This question gets other outdoor furniture manufacturers into a lot of trouble.
 So pardon the rant...
 Our industry has gotten into a bad habit of over-selling the quality of their products and ultimately disappointing customers.
 No outdoor furniture is weatherproof.
 Ignore generic claims like "weather-resistant" and "fade-resistant."
 Depending on the quality of materials used, where you live, and how much direct exposure to sunlight and weather, your furniture will hold up better or worse than others'.
 We suggest you look for a stated warranty.
 If a manufacturer won't stand behind the quality of their product, then they've cut corners.
 It's also important to protect your investment.
 Cover the furniture with outdoor furniture covers.
 Take your cushions inside when not in use.

 Rant complete.
 Thank you for your kind attention.